sharat-developer/connector_sdk/README.md

 }
 ```

-To set up a basic authentication, simply define type: ‘basic_auth’ and include the appropriate values in `user()` and `password()` in the credentials section.
+To set up a basic authentication, simply define type: 'basic_auth' and include the appropriate values in `user()` and `password()` in the credentials section.

 #### Variations